Davide-Cariola/Scaffolding-Fortify-Bootstrap-5/readme.md

 * create components folder in resources/views with layout file
 * create auth folder in resources/views with login, register, forgot-password and reset-password files in it
 * every user related view will already have a complete form with csrf token, methods, actions, validation errors and session messages
+* create a controller named SocialiteController which manages authentication with Google

 ## Requirements